Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

-**You must follow all the rules described below when you contribute to Autoware.**
+**You must follow the rules described below when you contribute to Autoware.**
+Please read all of them before you start coding.
-Please consider that you are now part of the open-source community.
+You are now part of the open-source community.
 You need to understand our rules.
 Thank you for your time.